The Anatomy of Pharmaceutical Trademarks in Current Markets

-The third name is arguably most important from the perspective of the pharmaceutical company - their own brand name for the drug.
+The third name is arguably the most important from the perspective of the pharmaceutical company - their own brand name for the drug.
 This is a critical choice and must meet all the usual criteria for a strong brand name.
 But there are a host of other, long-standing challenges in the creation of pharmaceutical names.
 Potential solutions to these problems must be considered in the light of increasingly serious marketplace issues.

 When you have brought your new brand to the market, what challenges will you find?

-Top of the list is the moderation in growth of the global pharmaceutical marketplace alongside a similar pattern in both domestic and emerging markets.
+Top of the list is the moderation in the growth of the global pharmaceutical marketplace, alongside a similar pattern in both domestic and emerging markets.
 A number of business factors have been implicated in this slowdown along with some rather pressing social issues too.
 In 2017, growth in the consumption of medicinal products was predicted to sit at an annual growth of 3% until 2021.

 Key to understanding the importance of an effective brand name and marketing strategy lies in considering the relationship between patents and the eventual product.
 As the patent expires and other companies are permitted to produce generic versions of this drug, some estimates place the drop in sales of the branded version of the drug to be as high as 80%.

 The creation of new medicines is a long-term, high-cost, high-risk business and each component part of the process carries its own costs, delays and risks.
-From a marketing and legal perspective, sourcing effective, faster and cheaper solutions to the challenges of specialised pharmaceutical trademark clearance is becoming an ever more pressing necessity when viewed against the backdrop of industry issues.
+From a marketing and legal perspective, sourcing effective, faster and cheaper solutions to the challenges of specialized pharmaceutical trademark clearance is becoming an ever more pressing necessity when viewed against the backdrop of industry issues.